arcmags/usync/README.md

 # usync

-Usync is basic [rsync][rsync] wrapper controlled by a simple yaml file.
+Usync is an [rsync][rsync] wrapper configured by a simple yaml file.

-Usync searches the current and parent directories for a *.usync* file that defines a remote rsync host.

 ## Installation

-`make install` will copy the usync script and manpage to the local user directories *~/.local/bin* and *~/.local/share/man* (*/usr/local/bin* and */usr/share/man* if run as root). `make uninstall` removes these files from their respective locations.

-Usync is a single script, so it's easy enough to just copy it manually to your PATH directory of choice.
+Usync is a single bash script (and optional manpage), so it's easy enough to just copy manually to a *PATH* directory of your choice.

+`make install` as a non-root user will copy the usync script and manpage to the user directories *~/.local/bin* and *~/.local/share/man*.

+`make install` as root user will copy the usync script and manpage to the local system directories */usr/local/bin* and */usr/local/man*.

+`make uninstall` removes these files from their respective locations.

+## Description

+Usync searches the current and parent directories for a yaml file named *.usync*.
+This file defines a remote rsync host and directory.
+The directory containing this file is taken as the local base usync working directory.

 ## Usage